Regret Minimization in Stackelberg Games with Side Information: On the impossibility of fully adversarial no-regret learning

-\section{On the Impossibility of Fully Adversarial No-Regret Learning}
+\section{On the impossibility of fully adversarial no-regret learning}

 We begin with a negative result: no-regret learning is not possible in the setting of~\Cref{sec:setting} if the sequence of contexts and the sequence of followers is chosen by an adversary.
-We show this result via a reduction to the online linear thresholding problem, for which it is known that no algorithm can achieve no-regret.
-In particular, we show that if there exists a no-regret algorithm for the leader in the fully adversarial version of our setting, then it could be used to construct a no-regret algorithm for the online linear thresholding problem. \paragraph{Background on Online Linear Thresholding.} The online linear thresholding problem is a repeated two-player game between a learner and an adversary.
-Before the first round, an adversary chooses a \emph{cutoff} $s \in [0, 1]$ which is \emph{unknown} to the learner.
-In each round, the adversary chooses a point $\omega_t \in [0,1]$ and reveals it to the learner. $\omega_t$ is assigned label $y_t = 1$ if $\omega_t > s$ and label $y_t = -1$ otherwise.
-Given $\omega_t$, the learner makes a \emph{guess} $g_t \in [0, 1]$ (the probability they place on $y_t = 1$), and receives utility
+While this is not necessarily surprising given that~\Cref{def:regret1} allows for the optimal policy $\pi^*$ to be arbitrarily complex, we show that this result holds \emph{even when the policy class to which $\pi^*$ belongs is highly structured}.
+We show this via a reduction to the online linear thresholding problem, for which it is known that no-regret learning is impossible.\looseness-1